NVIDIA/NeMo/README.md

 for faster parallel preparation of the dataset.

-With Base Command Platform, the 700+ GB dataset can be downloaded once and then shared by multiple users in the same ACE by setting the permissions of a workspace.
+With Base Command Platform, the 700+ GB dataset can be downloaded once and then shared by multiple users in the same ACE by setting the permissions of the bignlp_data_ws workspace.

 The data preparation scripts must be ran in multi-node mode, with at least 2 nodes (and a maximum